secureCodeBox/secureCodeBox/documentation/docs/getting-started/installation.md

 ## Version Support

 The secureCodeBox supports the 4 latest Kubernetes releases (`v1.30`, `v1.29`, `v1.28` & `v1.27`).
-Older version might also work but are not officially supported or tested.
+Older versions might also work but are not officially supported or tested.

 ## Accessing the included MinIO Instance